eli147/socket_test/README.md

-You are given 2 fieles,
+You are given 2 files,
 the is the client code and a PCAP file
 This pcap file contains the communication with the server, and somehow, among all that trffic, the client receives the flag from the server Sadly the server is NO LONGER RUNNING  as someone spilled some Monster on it because the thougth it would make it run faster,